RAK4600 Breakout Board AT Command Manual

 <mode>

-This command is used to change the state of the LoRa transceiver between sending and receiving state, and it is only valid when the LoRa mode is set to LoRa P2P before.
+This command is used to switch the state of the LoRa transceiver between sending and receiving.
+It is only valid when the LoRa mode has been set to LoRa P2P beforehand.

 Operation | Command | Response |